nheidloff/serverless-web-application-ibm-cloud/README.md

 $ scripts/setup-protected-function.sh
 ```

-Open the OpenWhisk API web page and chose 'app-id-serverless' as App ID.
+Open the OpenWhisk API web page and choose 'app-id-serverless' as App ID.

 ## Setup of local Web Application